SeisComP/seiscomp/doc/templates/modules.rst

 Modules
 *******

-This section of the documentation brings together specific documentation for each individual model.
+This section of the documentation brings together specific documentation for each individual module.
 These are grouped into categories.

 .. toctree::
    :maxdepth: 0